Zanana Akande: After politics

 In 2004, she was awarded the Constance E. Hamilton Award for her work in addressing equity issues in the community.

 As of 2006, Akande was president of Harbourfront Centre and was serving on the boards of the YWCA and Centennial College.
 She is also a member of the Urban Alliance on Race Relations.
 She was also a founding member board of directors of Milestone Radio, owners of Canada's first urban music radio station, Flow 93.5 in Toronto.

 During the 2014 Toronto mayoral election Akande endorsed John Tory.

 In January 2018, Akande attended and spoke at the 2018 Women's March in Nathan Phillips Square in Toronto.

 In May 2018, Akande was honored with the YWCA Toronto Women of Distinction Award.

 In October 2020, Akande endorsed Annamie Paul in the Toronto Centre by-election.

+In 2024, Akande was made a Member of the Order of Ontario.